Last Updated on August 10, 2022

-We play ML to have fun.
+We play Mobile Legends to have fun.
 All other benefits are just extra.

-Mobile Legends show some aspects of life, but it will never be as good as life itself.
+Mobile Legends show some aspects of life, but they will never be as good as life itself.
 Games are highly addictive and can take over other areas of your life.
-Remember that too much of a good thing is bad.
+Remember that too much of a good thing is terrible.